 The following guidelines about the treatment of such information have been adopted by the office and will be shared with students.
 These guidelines incorporate relevant state and federal regulations.

 - No one will have immediate access to student files in SAC except for office personnel.
 Any information regarding a disability is considered confidential and will be shared only with others within the university who have a legitimate educational interest.

 - This information is protected by the Family Educational Rights and Privacy Act.

-- Sensitive information in ODS student files will not be released except in accordance with federal and state laws.
+- Sensitive information in SAC student files will not be released except in accordance with federal and state laws.